-For these purposes, the Company has considered the following external reports:
+For these purposes, the Company has taken into account the following external reports:

-- KPMG report: "Remuneration of Directors of Listed Companies- 2021 Edition."

-- EY report: EY Pay Perspective 2021 "Remuneration of IBEX35 Directors."

-- "2021 Executive Survey Report- Spain" by Willis Towers Watson.

-(iii) Procedures contemplated in the remuneration policy to apply temporary exceptions

-The Remuneration Policy for Board Directors for the 2022-2024 period provides that the Company's Board of Directors, upon proposal by the Appointments and Remuneration Committee, may agree to apply temporary exceptions to the policy, which shall be limited, in any case, to exceptional situations in which the non-application of the policy is necessary to serve the long-term interests and sustainability of the Company as a whole or to ensure its viability.
+- KPMG report: "Remuneration of Directors of Listed Companies- 2022 Edition." - EY report: EY Pay Perspective 2022 "Remuneration of Listed Company Directors." - "2022 Executive Survey Report- Spain" by Willis Towers Watson. - (iii) Procedures contemplated in the remuneration policy to apply temporary exceptions which shall be limited, in any case, to exceptional situations in which the non-application of the policy is necessary to serve the long-term interests and sustainability of the Company as a whole or to ensure its viability.

+The Compensation Policy for Board Directors for the 2023-2025 period provides that the Company's Board of Directors, upon proposal by the Appointments and Remuneration Committee, may agree to apply temporary exceptions to the policy,